uzilan/trollcount/README.md

 Troll Count
 ===========

-An simple scala library which simulates the [troll] numeral system according to the [Discworld].
+A simple scala library which simulates the [troll] numeral system according to the [Discworld].
 It allows it's users to create troll numbers and to add them to each other.
 Here's an example:

     scala> import se.diversify.trollcount.TrollNumber._